wetransform/inspire-extensions/patterns/_posts/2016-06-03-inheritance.markdown

 Inheritance establishes a clear hierarchy, which can be many levels deep.
 The parent class can have a grand-parent class, which can have a great-grand-parent class.
 All parents and further ancestors together are called *superclasses* of a class, while all children and grandchildren and further descendants are called *subclasses*.
 In INSPIRE GML, we have inheritance hierarchies up to eight levels deep.
 As a consequence, when we create a new class that inherits from an INSPIRE class, it will inherit every property defined on one of those superclasses.

+### Variant: Redefine

+`Redefine` is a special type of inheritance, where properties of the supertype can be modified in the subtype.
+You can use `Redefine` to rename properties, e.g. to translate them from English to your native language.
+It's also possible to change the type of a property, e.g. from a `Point` to a `MultiPoint`.

+We recommend not to use `Redefine`, as current implementation platforms can't make use of the redefine information.
+As a result, interoperability is reduced.

 ## Structure

 In this pattern, there is a parent class and a child class.
 They are connected through a Generalisation association which points from the child to the parent: